-Exploring Tectonic Motions of Alaska & Western United States
+Exploring Tectonic Motions of Alaska & Western United States with GPS

 Students analyze data from GPS data represented as vectors on a map of Alaska or western United States to study tectonic motions at plate boundaries and within the North American and Pacific tectonic plates.
 Students discover whether motion is compressing, extending, or sliding the land within each region of the plate.
 By observing the vector lengths and directions, students interpret the motion within Alaska or several regions of Western USA (Pacific Northwest, Basin & Range, and California).
 To synthesize their findings, students identify two locations most likely to have earthquakes.
 Students need to be able to defend their choices by providing evidence based on the tectonic motions from the map/poster and seismic hazards.